Joe Musgrove: San Diego Padres (2021–present)

-On January 19, 2021, the Pirates traded Musgrove to his hometown San Diego Padres in a three team trade that sent David Bednar, Omar Cruz, Drake Fellows, Hudson Head, and Endy Rodríguez to the Pirates and Joey Lucchesi to the New York Mets.
+On January 19, 2021, the Pirates traded Musgrove to his hometown San Diego Padres in a three-team trade that sent David Bednar, Omar Cruz, Drake Fellows, Hudson Head, and Endy Rodríguez to the Pirates and Joey Lucchesi to the New York Mets.

 The 2021 season proved to be a breakout campaign for Musgrove, as he posted career bests in several categories, including ERA, WHIP, batting average against, strikeouts, innings pitched, and win/loss record.
 On April 9, 2021, Musgrove threw a no-hitter against the Texas Rangers at Globe Life Field, the first no-hitter in the Padres' 52-year history (the Padres were the last of the 30 active MLB teams without a no-hitter at the time).
 He threw 77 of 112 pitches for strikes and struck out 10 batters; a fourth-inning hit by pitch to Joey Gallo prevented Musgrove from achieving a perfect game.
 In 2021, Musgrove posted an 11–9 record with a 3.18 ERA and 203 strikeouts in 181 1/3 innings.
-He led the Padres' starting rotation in wins, ERA and strikeouts.
+He led the Padres' starting rotation in wins, ERA, and strikeouts.

-On August 1, 2022, the Padres announced they signed Musgrove to a five-year contract extension, worth $100 million.
+On August 1, 2022, the Padres announced that they had signed Musgrove to a five-year contract extension worth $100 million.

-Musgrove followed up his 2021 campaign with a strong season in 2022, recording a career low 2.93 ERA over 181 innings pitched, the lowest ERA among the Padres starting rotation that season.
-21 of Musgrove's 30 starts in 2022 were Quality starts, and Musgrove had the 9th lowest ERA among qualified NL starting pitchers.
+Musgrove followed up his 2021 campaign with a strong season in 2022, recording a career-best 2.93 ERA over 181 innings pitched, the lowest ERA among the Padres starting rotation that season.
+21 of Musgrove's 30 starts in 2022 were quality starts, and Musgrove had the 9th-lowest ERA among qualified NL starting pitchers.
 Musgrove pitched the third game of the 2022 NL Wild Card Series against the New York Mets, holding the Mets scoreless over seven innings while allowing only two baserunners.
 Musgrove pitched the fourth game of the NLDS against the Los Angeles Dodgers and earned the win in the series-clinching game, holding the Dodgers to two runs over six innings despite allowing nine baserunners.

+Musgrove made 17 starts for the Padres in 2023, registering a 10–3 record and 3.05 ERA with 97 strikeouts across 97 1/3 innings pitched.
+His season ended in late July, as a result of right shoulder capsule inflammation.

+Musgrove began the 2024 campaign out of San Diego's rotation, compiling a 3–4 record and 5.66 ERA with 44 strikeouts across 10 starts.
+He was placed on the injured list with a bone spur in his pitching elbow on June 1, 2024, and was transferred to the 60–day injured list on June 28.
+Musgrove was activated on August 12.
+On October 2, Musgrove was pulled from a Wild Card series start against the Atlanta Braves in the fourth inning with what was initially reported as elbow tightness.
+Two days later, he was diagnosed with a torn UCL.
+He underwent Tommy John surgery and missed the entire 2025 season.